-Our network of practitioners provide a wide variety of complementary services at convenient locations in central Sydney, Brisbane and Byron Bay.
+Our network of practitioners provide a wide variety of complementary services at convenient locations in central Sydney and Brisbane.

 Holdsworth House currently employs over 60 staff and contracts its services to over 40 healthcare practitioners from various medical, dental, dermatology and allied health specialties.

-We pride ourselves on our friendly and vibrant team culture, excellent professional development opportunities, stunning boutique offices, and proximity to Sydney, Brisbane and Byron Bay CBD and transport links.
+We pride ourselves on our friendly and vibrant team culture, excellent professional development opportunities, stunning boutique offices, and proximity to Sydney and Brisbane transport links.

 Since 2005, Holdsworth House Medical Education has run an annual GP professional development conference with talks from Australian and international experts.
 To find out more, please contact us at firstname.lastname@example.org.

 Some of our general policies are outlined below for your reference.
 Contact your nearest practice location for more specific or detailed information.

 Our practices take part in various State/National health registries, such as the Australian Childhood Immunisation Registry or State Cervical Cytology Registry.
 The registry system is used for monitoring or reminder purposes.
 Please let your local practice know if you'd rather not participate.